jplein/chatbot/README.md

 # Chatbot

-A quick and dirty UI to GPT 3.5.
+A quick and dirty UI for OpenAI's `gpt-3.5-turbo` model, the same model used by [ChatGPT](https://openai.com/blog/chatgpt).

+This tool is in a very early stage of development.
+Expect the configuration-file format and the CLI parameters to change quite a bit in the future.

 ## Installation